New Patients (202) 851-7554

 Periodontal Disease

-Periodontal disease can have detrimental effects on your gums and teeth.
+Periodontal disease can have detrimental effects on gums and teeth.
 For patients with extensive damage, Dr. Deckard may need to perform a tooth extraction.

 Impacted Wisdom Teeth